remotesynth/Static-Site-Samples/README.md

     docpad install marked
     docpad install rss

 [Eco](https://github.com/sstephenson/eco) was chosen for the template engine since it is what the docs specify - though other templating engines are supported via additional plugins.

+Data was added as YAML "front matter" to the home page as (after much research), I could not find another way to include arbitrary data on a page via an external YAML or JSON file.
+This is not ideal as the data cannot be reused.